Parque Warner Madrid

 “Fantastic theme park, but poor operations”

 Parque Warner’s epicentre of coaster thrills is DC Super Heroes World.
 This area contains two impressive B&M roller coasters and Superman – la Atracción de Acero is the most famous one.
 Just like you’d expect from a B&M coaster, the ride has a great layout with seven inversions and some powerful curves.
 It’s also incredibly smooth, so it should be ranked among Europe’s best roller coasters.
 Yet, the ride doesn’t get the love it deserves.
 The paint has faded and the station could use a thorough cleaning.
 Besides, Superman’s capacity is terrible.
-The ride is in a 1-train-operation all day long and the staff works at a Spanish pace, which results in a waiting time of approximately 40 minutes.
-That may not seem unbearable, but it’s way too long during an uncrowded day.
+We were lucky enough to possess a Pase Correcaminos (Parque Warner’s paid FastPass system) during our most recent visit in May 2021, but the regular queue was approximately one hour and a half during the afternoon.
+Two trains were in operation, but the park’s covid measures were incredibly strict.
+As a result, crew managed to dispatch only one train per five minutes or so.
 Another downside is the ride’s location: Superman has been placed completely outside the park and it’s almost impossible to see the ride from the pathways.
 There used to be a viewpoint to admire the coaster from up close, but it has been closed down.
 What a shame.

 Cartoon Village is the park’s colourful children’s area.
 And it’s huge!
 Kids are able to enjoy lots of carousels and other rides at Cartoon Village, but I’m mostly here for my coaster bingo.
 The area offers two family coasters: Tom y Jerry (Zierer Tivoli Large with an original picnic theme) and Correcaminos Bip Bip.
 This Mack YoungStar Coaster was opened in 2009 and it’s nearly identical to Pegasus at Europa-Park (this Spanish version features an extra helix, though).
 Let’s start with the good news: Correcaminos Bip Bip is just as smooth, powerful and fun as its German counterpart.
 Unfortunately, theming is very limited.
 The ride was decorated with cheap rocks and plastic cactuses, so it’s easy to notice that the theming was created on a budget.
 Too bad… my childhood heroes Roadrunner and Coyote deserve better than this.